Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Sand Caves Trail

 Once you get into the caves, you can enjoy the cool sand and the views in a nice shady spot.
-This is a popular area, so you may have to wait your turn to stand in one of the windows of the cave for a photo!
+This is a popular area, so you may have to wait for your turn to stand in one of the windows of the cave for a photo!

 Some things to know before you go: